 RECONNAISSANCE BLIND CHESS

-A Challenge for Making Optimal Decisions Under Uncertainty
+A New Challenge for Decision-Making Under Uncertainty

 Many of the favorite studied games in artificial intelligence (AI) such as checkers, chess, and Go lack something that is extremely common and critical in real-life decision making: uncertainty.